Answers on How to Treat Adult Acne

 Step 1: I always start by trying to determine if the pimples are due to the most common form of acne called acne vulgaris.

 There are other reasons to have pimples and the treatments are different.

-Another important skin problem to consider based on the acne being on your chin and around your nose is perioral dermatitis (it’s not always limited to the perioral skin around the mouth, its name is a misnomer).
-Click here to read a post that describes perioral dermatitis.
+Another important skin problem to consider based on the acne being on your chin and around your nose is perioral dermatitis (it’s not always limited to the perioral skin around the mouth, and thus, its name is a misnomer).

 Step 3: I create a comprehensive skin care routine to treat the causes and consequences of adult acne.